 (4) All communications required by this Act to be made to or by the Minister or the Committee may be made through the Registrar.

-[Section 37 inserted by No. 24 of 1995 s.
+[Section 37 inserted: No. 24 of 1995 s.
 30.]

 38. Register of places and objects

 The Registrar shall, so far as practicable, maintain, in such manner and form as the Minister may determine, a register of —